 February 23, 2026: The Thirteen Letters

-Amazingly, the Hawaiian alphabet contains only 13 letters.
+The Hawaiian alphabet contains only 13 letters.

 And the little upside-down comma you see in words like Hawaiʻi is called an ʻokina.
 It counts as a real letter, and if left out, another word can accidentally emerge.

 Hawaiian carries an almost musical quality when pronounced correctly.
+Thirteen letters, endless meaning.

-Whatever you tackle, remember simplicity creates clarity.
+Remember simplicity creates clarity.
 Depth does not require complexity.